netgroup-polito/frog4/README_INSTALL.md

 You can move in the independent subfolders and follow the instructions in there to compile and launch them.

 ## Installing and launching the FROG

 Please follow the appropriate README files in each subfolder in order to compile and launch each component.
+Please note that you are nor required to use all the component at the same time, as this depends on your particular network/service setup.